-- 60. The fitness to practise panel should not include the nominated investigator.
-It may be beneficial for the fitness to practise panel to include staff from other osteopathic educational institutions to help to demonstrate an objective consideration of the evidence.
+- The fitness to practise panel should not include the nominated investigator.
+It may be beneficial for the fitness to practise panel to include staff from other OEIs to help to demonstrate an objective consideration of the evidence.
 A mix of professional, educational and lay expertise will normally make up the appropriate constitution of the panel.
-All members of the panel should be familiar with this guidance, local guidance, the GOsC suite of guidance on the management of disability and health impairments and equality and diversity issues. - 61.
-The fitness to practise panel should ensure that adequate notice is provided to the student regarding date, time and location of the fitness to practise hearing and should provide the student with information about how proceedings will run.
-The student should be given the opportunity to collect any necessary evidence, including medical evidence, where relevant.
-The student should also have the opportunity to attend the hearing with an independent, knowledgeable and objective supporter.
+All members of the panel should be familiar with this guidance, local guidance, the GOsC suite of guidance on the management of disability and health impairments and equality and diversity issues. - 59 The fitness to practise panel should ensure that adequate notice is provided to the student regarding the date, time and location of the fitness to practise hearing and should provide the student with information about how proceedings will run.
+The student should be given the opportunity to collect any necessary evidence, including medical evidence where relevant.
+The student should also have the opportunity to attend with an independent, knowledgeable and objective supporter to the panel.
 The student should have an outline of the allegations and the evidence to be presented at the earliest opportunity so that they are able to prepare for the hearing.
-Steps must be taken to explore whether reasonable adjustments may be required by the student to attend the panel hearing.
+Steps should be taken to explore whether reasonable adjustments may be required by the student to attend the panel.

-- 62. The fitness to practise panel will hear the evidence from the investigator and from the student.
+- 60 The fitness to practise panel will hear the evidence from the investigator and from the student.
 The panel will then make a decision about whether fitness to practise is impaired.
-If fitness to practise is impaired the panel should allow the student to present mitigation.
-The fitness to practise panel will then consider sanctions. - 63.
-The fitness to practise panel should: - a.
-Consider evidence presented by the investigator. - b.
-Consider evidence presented by the student. - c.
-Decide whether fitness to practise is impaired by reference to the balance between patient and public safety, the interests of the student and the need to maintain trust in the profession. - d.
-Consider mitigation presented. - e.
-Decide on the appropriate sanction.
+If fitness to practise is impaired, the panel should allow the student to present mitigation.
+The fitness to practise panel will then consider sanctions.

+- 61 The fitness to practise panel should:

+- > Consider the evidence presented by the investigator.

+- > Consider the evidence presented by the student.

+- > Decide whether fitness to practise is impaired by reference to the balance between patient and public safety, the interests of the student and the need to maintain trust in the profession.

+- > Consider mitigation presented.

+- > Decide on the appropriate sanction:

+- i Warning.

+- ii Undertaking.

+- iii Conditions.

+- iv Suspension.

+- v Expulsion from course (with or without exit degree).